 In fact, let us build a table of different print durations of our friendly Benchy under different printing speeds and layer heights!
 As a starting point, I will use Cura’s draft settings:

 As you can see, settings play a huge role in determining printing time.
 In our simple example, we can expect to obtain a Benchy in only 37 minutes or in as much as almost three hours.
 It is also worth noting that the fastest printing scenario that we considered should yield an acceptable looking Benchy.

 You can do the same by downloading Benchy from Thingiverse.

 Extruder movement speed

-For obvious reasons, the speed of the extruder movement is one of the main factors that determine the overall time it will take our printer to output our desired piece of plastic.
-It has linear relationship with printer speed, meaning that if we double the movement speed we will roughly halve our printing time.
+For obvious reasons, the speed of the extruder movement is one of the main factors that determines the overall time it will take our printer to output our desired piece of plastic.
+It has a linear relationship with printer speed, meaning that if we double the movement speed we will roughly halve our printing time.

-There is no free lunch here.
+There is no free lunch here, however.
 We cannot increase the printing speed ad infinitum and expect our little boat to remain as beautiful as always.
 Depending on the printer, we can expect to obtain good results setting the movement at 50mm/s.
 Some higher end FDM printers can print at 150mm per second without too much of a print quality decrease.